 Spring is in the air, and with that comes the important task of preparing green roofs for the season ahead.
 While green roof maintenance plans vary according to the system, there are a few key things to know about facilitating the transition from dormant winter sedums to summer blooms.
-Ginkgo Sustainability’s maintenance team maintained over 200 green roof sites in the 2018 season, and will share a few trade secrets in this article.
-On a month by month basis we’ll break down what needs to be done to keep your green roof in the best health possible.
+Ginkgo Sustainability’s maintenance team maintained over 200 green roof sites in the 2018 season.
+We will share a few trade secrets in this article.
+Here’s a breakdown of what you need to do every month to keep your green roof healthy.

-Meanwhile on the roof… seasonal variation in when sedums break dormancy is not uncommon, and can range from mid-April to mid-May.
-At this time of year, expect to see dormant, brittle and brown vegetation.
+Meanwhile, on the roof… seasonal variation in when sedums break dormancy is not uncommon and can range from mid-April to mid-May.
+Expect to see dormant, brittle and brown vegetation at this time of year.

 In May, vegetation has broken dormancy and plants begin to increase their nutrient uptake and put forward new growth.
 Different maintenance providers fertilize at different times of year, but May is when we recommend that it’s done.
 As sedums and other intentionally planted species exit dormancy, so do weeds and volunteer species.
 Time spent on weeding in May will help manage weed presence throughout the rest of the season… especially if you remove the root system of the weed so that it doesn’t grow back!
 Other than staying on top of weeding, non living roof components should also be checked for damage from overwintering.
 Things to look for include blocked drains, wind uplift, erosion, and broken edging.

 By June, plants should be showing signs of fertilization, with new growth, signs of budding, and perhaps early flowering.
-Attention to weeds will continue to be a priority through the month.
-Irrigation is another factor that starts to play a role on plant health in June.
+Attention to weeds will continue to be a priority throughout the month.
+Irrigation is another factor that starts to play a role in plant health in June.
 It’s important to be aware of precipitation trends and weather conditions to make sure that vegetation is getting an adequate amount of moisture, especially for juvenile green roofs (under 2-3 years old).
-While established sedums are drought tolerant and able to withstand hot summer temperatures, less established plants still require rainfall about once per week during summer months.
-If seasonal precipitation is low and no built-in irrigation is present, consider other irrigation options such as a temporary system composed of a timer, hoses and sprinklers or hand watering from a hose bib at roof level.
+While established sedums are drought tolerant and able to withstand hot summer temperatures, less established plants still require rainfall about once per week during the summer months.
+If seasonal precipitation is low and no built-in irrigation is present, consider other irrigation options.
+Such as a temporary system composed of a timer, hoses and sprinklers or hand watering from a hose bib at roof level.